soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 If we would've imported `Html.Internal` qualified, we'd have to write `Html.Internal.el` which is a bit long.

-We can also give a new name to the module to be used instead with the `as`
+We can also give a new name to the module with the `as` keyword:
-keyword:

 ```hs
 import qualified Html.Internal as HI
 ```

-And now write `HI.el` instead.
+And write `HI.el` instead.

-I like using qualified imports because readers do not have to guess where a name came from.
+I like using qualified imports because readers do not have to guess where a name comes from.
 Some modules are even designed to be imported qualified.
-For example, many container APIs such as maps, sets and vectors have very similar API.
-If we want to multiple containers in a single module we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know to which `singleton` function from which module we are referring.
+For example, many container APIs such as maps, sets, and vectors have very similar API.
+If we need multiple containers in a single module we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know which `singleton` function we are referring to.

-Some people prefer to use import lists instead of qualified imports as well, because qualified names can be a bit verbose and noisy.
-I usually prefer them, but up to you.
+Some people prefer to use import lists instead of qualified imports, because qualified names can be a bit verbose and noisy.
+I usually prefer them.
 For more information about imports, see this [wiki article](https://wiki.haskell.org/Import).

 ## Converting `Markup.Structure` to `Html.Structure`